CrunchyData/pg_featureserv/hugo/content/usage/query_function.md

 specifies the properties returned in the response.
 This reduces the response size of functions that produce a large number of records.
+If the parameter is specified with an empty list, no feature properties are returned.

 #### Example
 ```